Mastering Product Photography: Shoes and Footwear

 Since then, the company has rolled out this capability to millions of online sellers as a standard feature for a range of product categories.
 These include products like automotives, cameras, home and home improvement, furniture, lawn and garden, the kitchen, jewelry, sports and outdoors and more.

 The goal for Amazon is to increase conversion rates by enhancing product imagery.
-For retailers who want to utilize this feature, however, this means finding cost-effective solutions to produce 360° product visuals which meet Amazon 360’s image requirements.
+For retailers who want to utilize this feature, this means finding cost-effective solutions to produce eCommerce photography that meets Amazon product image requirements.

 360° animations are an assortment of JPEG or PNG format images, ranging from 24 to 1024 photos.
 This assortment of images is often created by a complete 360° rotation and image capture of a product which is positioned on a turntable.